-- I- Fall of horse or exhibitor - J- Schooling of the horse between the rein work and cow work - K- Schooling of the horse between cows if a new cow is awarded - L- Failure to pull up immediately after a new cow has been awarded M- Improper Western Attire - N- Failure to work in the proper working order - 5.
+- G- Illegal equipment - H- Leaving the work area before the pattern or work is complete - I- Fall of horse or exhibitor - J- Schooling of the horse between the rein work and cow work - K- Schooling of the horse between cows if a new cow is awarded - L- Failure to pull up immediately after a new cow has been awarded - M- Improper Western Attire - N- Failure to work in the proper working order - 5.
 N-E- Failure of an exhibitor to attempt to complete the pattern. - 6.
 No Score: - A- Lameness of the horse - B- Abuse - F. Points in this class will count toward all APHA Amateur awards.